-Julie Symons has been involved in dog sports for over 20 years.
+Julie Symons has been involved in dog sports for 25 years.
 Starting with her mix Dreyfus in flyball, she went on to train and compete in conformation, agility, obedience, herding and tracking with her first Belgian Tervuren Rival.
 Rival was the first CH OTCH MACH Belgian Tervuren and they competed and placed in many regional and national events, winning Ultimate Dog (High Combined in Utility and Agility) at the All Star tournament in 2002.

 One of Julie’s favorite things is a versatile team!
 She truly believes that participating in multiple sports is enriching to both person and dog and builds on that mutual partnership and trust.
 Nosework is an ideal sport to compliment your other activities.
 It’s intrinsically motivating for the dog and it’s also pretty cool to have a pet detection dog!

 Julie is a consummate learner and energetic instructor, immersing herself in everything dog training!
 While teaching agility in the early 2000s, she found how rewarding it was to teach and help others.
 The simple truth?
 People just really love their dogs and enjoy doing activities with them.
 Knowing this helps set the tone for how she runs her classes; giving students ample working time, staying positive when things get challenging, and giving more than 100% of her efforts toward their development.
-In her other life, she is married with a 12 year old son and works full time at Xerox as a Software Manager.
+In her other life, she is married with a 14 year old son and works part-time at Xerox as a Software Manager.
 As a family they enjoy skiing, participating in kid sports and staying home with the dogs!
 It goes to show that you can “do it all” with just a little bit of planning and smart training.

 Current and Upcoming classes